DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: DetectRL

 \subsection{Benchmark statistics}

 The statistics for the collected data are presented in Appendix \autoref{tab:datasets_statistics}.
-This dataset includes a total of 100,800 human-written samples, with 11,200 being raw samples and 89,600 modified through attack manipulations.
-Additionally, there are 134,400 samples generated by LLMs, categorized as follows: 11,200 with direct prompt , 22,400 with prompt attacks, 33,600 with paraphrase attacks, 33,600 with perturbation attacks, and 22,400 with data mixing.
-For the assessment task we designed, we extracted relevant data from this dataset to develop the DetectRL benchmark.
-Detailed statistics for each task in the benchmark are presented in \autoref{tab:benchmark_statistics}.
-Samples were carefully selected from the constructed dataset to align with task design, ensuring a balance across domains, LLMs, and attacks.
+This dataset comprises 100,800 human-written samples, including 11,200 raw samples and 89,600 samples modified via attack manipulations.
+Additionally, it contains 134,400 samples generated by LLMs, categorized as follows: 11,200 samples generated with direct prompt, 22,400 with prompt attacks, 33,600 with paraphrase attacks, 33,600 with perturbation attacks, and 22,400 with data mixing.
+To evaluate detectors performance, we designed the \textbf{\textit{DetectRL}} benchmark by carefully extracting relevant subsets of data to align with the task design.
+The selected samples ensure a balance across domains, LLMs, and attack types.
 The training data was specifically tailored for both supervised and zero-shot detectors, and performance was evaluated using common test sets.
-The statistics of the textual features of DetectRL samples are illustrated in \autoref{fig:overall}.
-For a more detailed analysis, please refer to Appendix \autoref{sec:textual_features}.
+Detailed statistics for each task and the analysis of the textual features of \textbf{\textit{DetectRL}} samples are presented in \autoref{tab:benchmark_statistics}.
+For a more detailed analysis, please refer to Appendix \ref{sec:textual_features}.